Over the past several months, I’ve posted a lot about exercise motivation and forming positive healthy habits.

 Why Listen to Me?

-But, that’s exactly why I think this guide will help you.
+But, that is exactly why I think this guide will help you.

-Because I still managed to find a way to stop hating exercise and git ‘er dun.
+Because I was in that place where I still managed to find a way to stop hating exercise and git ‘er dun.

 And it wasn’t that hard!
 Honest!